Graded Intervention Time Series: Introduction#

 - Very dry climate: 0-16mm/week rainfall, with extended zero-rainfall periods in summer

 Fitting a transfer function model involves finding both the optimal transform parameters and the regression coefficients.
 This is accomplished through a nested optimization procedure.
-In the outer loop, the algorithm searches for the best saturation and adstock parameters—either by exhaustively evaluating all combinations on a discrete grid, or by using continuous optimization to search more efficiently through the parameter space.
-For each candidate set of transform parameters, the inner loop applies these transformations to the raw treatment variable and fits a regression model (OLS or ARIMAX) to the data.
-The root mean squared error (RMSE) of each fitted model is computed, and the parameter combination that minimizes this error is selected.
+In the outer loop, the algorithm searches for the best adstock parameter (half-life)—either by exhaustively evaluating all values on a discrete grid, or by using continuous optimization to search more efficiently through the parameter space.
+For each candidate adstock parameter, the inner loop applies this transformation to the raw treatment variable and fits a regression model (OLS or ARIMAX) to the data.
+The root mean squared error (RMSE) of each fitted model is computed, and the parameter value that minimizes this error is selected.

 This nested approach is computationally tractable because ordinary least squares has a closed-form solution based on matrix operations, making each individual model fit very fast.
-When using grid search with, say, 10 values for each of 3 parameters, the algorithm evaluates 1,000 model fits, which typically completes in under a second.
+When using grid search with 30 values for the adstock half-life parameter, the algorithm evaluates 30 model fits, which typically completes in under a second.
 Continuous optimization via gradient-based methods can be even faster, though it may settle on local optima rather than finding the global best.
 For models with ARIMAX error structures, each fit requires numerical optimization and takes longer, but the overall approach remains the same.

-Let’s fit a model using grid search to estimate the transform parameters.
-We’ll use a coarse grid for speed in this demonstration, though you can make it finer for production use to achieve more precise parameter estimates.
+Let’s fit a model using grid search to estimate the adstock half-life parameter.
+We use a fine grid (30 points) to achieve good parameter recovery.

 model_estimated = cp.skl_models.TransferFunctionOLS(